kuleshov-group/PlantCaduceus/README.md

 # [PlantCaduceus: A Plant DNA Language Model](https://plantcaduceus.github.io/)

 PlantCaduceus, with its short name of **PlantCAD**, is a plant DNA LM based on the [Caduceus](https://arxiv.org/abs/2403.03234) architecture, which extends the efficient [Mamba](https://arxiv.org/abs/2312.00752) linear-time sequence modeling framework to incorporate bi-directionality and reverse complement equivariance, specifically designed for DNA sequences.
 PlantCAD is pre-trained on a curated dataset of 16 Angiosperm genomes.
+PlantCAD showed state-of-the-art cross species performance in predicting TIS, TTS, Splice Donor and Splice Acceptor.
+The zero-shot of PlantCAD enables identifying genome-wide deleterious mutations and known causal variants in Arabidopsis, Sorghum and Maize.

 ## Creating the PlantCAD environment
 ```